Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 10,000 to 30,000 yen

-In particular, food, transportation, and entertainment costs are high in urban areas, so if you don't save, it will often become difficult to make ends meet.
+In particular, food, transportation, and entertainment costs are high in urban areas, so if you don't save money, it will often be difficult to make ends meet.

-Tips for keeping living costs down in the city
+Tips for keeping living costs down in cities

 Choose a company that offers rent subsidies (if the company offers comprehensive employee benefits, the actual burden will be reduced)